wpa-2/Tele_Pi/README.md

-You might need to insatll these. pip3 install requests python-telegram-bot psutil
+You might need to insatll these. pip3 install requests python-telegram-bot==12.8 psutil